tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    The executed function can then call that ``progress`` function at regular intervals to indicate its progress.

-   If given, ``progress_text`` is a unicode string to be displayed while the function is being executed.
+   If given, ``progress_text`` is a Unicode string to be displayed while the function is being executed.

    ``completion_output`` is displayed once the executed function is completed.
-   It can be either a unicode string or a function whose argument is the returned result of the executed function and which must output either a unicode string or ``None``.
+   It can be either a Unicode string or a function whose argument is the returned result of the executed function and which must output either a Unicode string or ``None``.
    If ``None``, no output text is generated for the completed job.

 .. method:: ExecProgressQueue.run([max_processes])